 a) don’t panic if the opt-in option isn’t there ASAP, and

 b) keep an eye on MyPay so that you don’t miss the window when it does appear.

-Great exercise in the patience and attention you’re going to need throughout your military career when it comes to admin and pay stuff.
-(I’m sort of laughing, but in an ironic and discouraged way.)
+This will be a great exercise in the patience and attention you’re going to need throughout your military career when it comes to admin and pay stuff.
+(I’m sort of laughing, but in an ironic way.)

 Where Can I Learn More?